The Time Is Now (album): Background

-Singles
+Promotion

 The first single from the album, "Heartline", was released on 14 September 2017, and peaked at 24 in the UK.
 The second single, "I Know You", featuring the British band Bastille, was released on 23 November 2017, and was commercially more successful than his recent singles, peaking at five in the UK.
+In further promotion of the album, David embarked on a tour and made appearances at music festivals around England, the United States, the Middle East and Europe to promote the album.